email360/ssjs-lib/README.md

 ## Quick start

-Looking to quickly add the email360 SSJS lib to your project?
-Simple create a cloudpage and copy-paste the following code:
+To install the Email360 ssjs-lib into your project create a Cloudpage and insert the following code:

 ```javascript
 %%=TreatAsContent(HTTPGet('https://raw.githubusercontent.com/email360/ssjs-lib/master/setup/setup.js'))=%%
 ```

-> If your cloudpage encounter a timeout, simply refresh the page.
+Now open the URL of your new Cloudpage, if you experience a timeout refresh the page.

+> Details of the script that is run for installation can be found at <https://raw.githubusercontent.com/email360/ssjs-lib/master/setup/setup.js>

 ## What's installed

 After executing the installation process you'll find the following directories and files, logically grouping common assets.
-You'll see something like this:

 ```text
 Marketing Cloud/
 ├── Data Extensions/